innovation-first/paradox-innovation/content/blogs/innovation-strategy-part-two/index.md

 Our motto: **"Pas de daily, pas de chocolat"** (No daily, no progress).
 Short daily meetings (15–20 minutes) keep projects on track without unnecessary bureaucracy.
 By focusing on developers rather than hierarchical structures, we reduce costs and ensure that the right expertise is applied to the right tasks.

+Another benefit results from encouraging teams to publish their finding and issues to a wider audience, for example as part of blogs or as part of live presentations open to all colleagues.
+This simply diminishes the risk to have several teams explore similar topics and challenges.
+And in turn this alleviates the required number of technical referees and reviewers to help detecting these inneficient work duplication.

 ### Open Innovation

 Lightweight, effective organization and tooling attract new initiatives.
 Projects like [Ogma](/blogs/ogma/) and [Nyx](/blogs/nyx/) emerged unexpectedly, bringing valuable insights and contributions to the development platform.

 ### Unexpected Outcomes

-2024 concludes with a promising open-source project born from generative AI learnings, emphasizing Kubernetes and multi-agent software architecture. **BidGpt** now builds upon this foundation, alongside the **Frugal IT** suite, which integrates **Fmt**, **Thalc**, and **Rift** tracks.
+2024 concludes with a promising open-source project born from generative AI learnings, emphasizing Kubernetes and multi-agent software architecture. **BidGpt** now builds upon this foundation, alongside the **Frugal IT** suite, which integrates **FMT**, **THALC**, and **RIFT** tracks.

-More importantly, our engineers across all sites now share a unified vision for our generative AI strategy.
+More importantly, our engineers across all sites now share a more unified vision for our generative AI strategy.

 ## Conclusion